 Study in Sweden is the official resource on higher education in Sweden for international students.
 Here you'll find info on Swedish universities, application procedures, and what it's like being an international student in our northern kingdom.

-Visit their website to learn more.
+Visit Study in Sweden's website to learn more.

 You can now learn Swedish online from anywhere in the world.